DD2480-Group-27/geometry-api-java-coverage/report.md

 2. What are the limitations of your own tool?

-It would not consider ternary operator if there were any and has no handling of java exceptions meaning that if the execution were to stop in the middle of the method, there would a uncoherent value on some branches.
+It would not consider ternary operator if there were any and has no handling of java exceptions meaning that if the execution were to stop in the middle of the method, there would be an incoherent value on some branches.
-The big drawback of my tool is that it is absolutly not generic.
+The big drawback of my tool is that it is absolutely not generic.
 It is constrained to cover the overlaps_() method.

 3. Are the results of your tool consistent with existing coverage tools?

-The results of my coverage tool are consitent with the ones from Open Clover meaning both of them detect 99 calls of the overlaps_() method and trace them the same way.
+The results of my coverage tool are consistent with the ones from Open Clover meaning both of them detect 99 calls of the overlaps_() method and trace them the same way.

 #### Yoyo
 I went for the approach for cloning the function but hardcoded the branch record in between the lines of code.
-The data strructure for the coverage is a 2D matrix, with shape (#branches, 2).
-The first column [i for 0≤i<#branches][0] is for true cases, where the if statement is true; and [i for 0≤i<#branches][1] are for false cases.
+The data structure for the coverage is a 2D matrix, with shape (#branches, 2).
+The first column \[i for 0≤i<#branches\]\[0\] is for true cases, where the if statement is true; and \[i for 0≤i<#branches\]\[1\] are for false cases.

 **Output:**

-I also used BufferedWriter to output a txt file, which will display the workflow for that function call (e.g. `"Branch 1 reached: accel is null"` and also the summary of the number of times each branch in true and false cases.
+I also used BufferedWriter to output a txt file, which will display the workflow for that function call (e.g. `"Branch 1 reached: accel is null"`) and also the summary of the number of times each branch in true and false cases.
 There will be only one txt file for all test cases.
-Filepath is to be  `
+Filepath is to be `src/test/resources/coverage_report/report.txt`.
-`src/test/resources/coverage_report/report.txt` .

 ##### Evaluation